 Sinn Spezialuhren is a German watch manufacturer widely recognized for putting together extremely tough and functional timepieces.
 The U1, in turn, is one of their most popular diver designs.

-Moreover, and perhaps most appropriate in the U1 diver line, the brand also uses the same alloy of steel used in German U-boats, which they refer to as “high-strength seawater-resistant German Submarine Steel“.
+Moreover, and perhaps most appropriate in the U1 diver line, the brand also uses the same steel alloy used in German U-boats, which they precisely refer to as “high-strength seawater-resistant German Submarine Steel“.

 Bringing together these two technologies while also taking them a step further is the U1 S PVD Diver.
-It boasts a 44mm tegimented submarine-steel case which has been PVD-coated with a “black hard coating”.
+It boasts a 44mm tegimented submarine-steel watch case that has been PVD-coated with a “black hard coating”.

 Not your regular PVD watch, Sinn ensures that their “black hard coating” is much more resistant than that of other brands due to the tegimented steel layer that serves as foundation.
 With the brand’s track record of materials innovation, we’re rather inclined to believe this.

-The U1 S Diver’s looks speak for themselves – its a svelte, black sports watch with a matching and beautifully engineered bracelet.
+The U1 S Diver’s looks speak for themselves – it’s a svelte, black sports watch with matching and beautifully engineered bracelet.
 Naturally, it also boasts an extreme 1,000m water resistance rating.

 The bezel, dial, and hands are also uncomplicated in their design, though certainly not boring.
-Sinn’s watches as a whole are quite adept at including just enough elements to make a watch aesthetically pleasing without sacrificing functionality.
+Sinn Watches as a whole are quite adept at including just enough elements to make a watch aesthetically pleasing without sacrificing functionality.
 They’ve done this once more with the PVD U1 S, resulting in one of our favorite PVD dive watches around.

 TAG Heuer Carrera Calibre 16 Day Date Ref.
 CV2A84.FC6394 [Black PVD Chronograph]

-Already an emblematic chronograph, this Carrera Day Date seemingly evolves into an entirely new watch in this PVD version.
+Already an emblematic chronograph watch, this Carrera Day Date seemingly evolves into an entirely new watch in this PVD version.
 It’s worthy of a revisit by those who may have previously thought of buying a Carrera as well as anyone with a taste for superb timepieces.